Application Integration on Amazon Web Services* (AWS): Steps, Roles, Techs

 Application Integration on AWS: The Essence

 The stages and timelines of an AWS-based application integration project can vary depending on the number of applications under integration and their complexity, the chosen integration approach and architecture, required changes in legacy software, and more.
-Below are the most common steps of AWS-based app integration projects.
+Below are described the typical steps we at ScienceSoft take to perform application integration on AWS.

 - Describing key architecture characteristics (modular architecture, APIs, etc.) and constraints (rigid architecture, lack of up-to-date documentation, etc.) of software to be integrated.